Artist: Unidentified Artist Chinese, 14th–15th century

 Date: 15th century

-Embroidery on silk gauze
+Medium: Silk embroidery on silk gauze

 Dimensions: 84 x 25 in.
 (213.4 x 63.5 cm)

 Credit Line: Purchase, The Dillon Fund Gift, 1981

 In this remarkably complex and detailed embroidered panel, one boy rounds up sheep and goats while another leads a sheep caparisoned for riding, in a landscape with rocks, stream, and sky.
-The title Welcoming Spring derives from the symbolism of the sheep and goatsyang, a homonym for yang (the spirit of breath of light and life), which returns at the end of winter and beginning of spring.
+The title Welcoming Spring derives from the symbolism of the sheep and goats—yang, a homonym for yang (the spirit of breath of light and life), which returns at the end of winter and beginning of spring.
 A panel of virtually identical size, workmanship, and subject matter in the National Palace Museum, Taipei, expresses the connection with the beginning of spring by showing the breath rising from the mouth of a goat, while all around plum trees blossom.